 For WiFi drones, AirWarden’s spectrum sensing technology utilizes publicly broadcast WiFi information just like a cell phone sees WiFi networks or a GPS system uses WiFi for location accuracy.
 It is not illegal to intercept communications “made through an electronic communication system that is configured so that such electronic communication is readily accessible to the general public.”

 DOJ Statutes Answered

-- Section 605(a) of Title 47 & 18 U.S.C. § 2510(4) – As mentioned previously, AirWarden does not intercept any private communications between the drone and controller.
+- Section 605(a) of Title 47 & 18 U.S.C. § 2510(4) – As mentioned previously, AirWarden does not intercept any signal.
 It only uses high probability spectral and pattern signal processing algorithms to detect physical drone signal characteristics and identify drone frequency hopping patterns.

 - 18 U.S.C. § 2510(8) – DOJ’s definition of “content” does not include the existence of the communication, but it does include any information inside the signal.
 AirWarden does not decode or demodulate the signal to extract the drone type, signal time stamp, GPS coordinates, or the “Return to Launch” GPS coordinates.
 It only looks for the existence and pattern of the RF signal.

 By our interpretation of the statutes, AeroDefense does not intercept the content of any wireless communications as defined by 18 U.S.C. § 2510(4), 18 U.S.C. § 2510(8), Section 605(a) of Title 47, respectively.
 Mitigation regulations are not cited because AirWarden only detects and locates the drone and pilot (controller).